akshatjaipuria/Mask-and-Depth-Prediction/README.md

 </p>

 ## Evaluation Metrices
+The code for running the evaluation on the dataset can be referred from <a href="https://github.com/akshatjaipuria/Mask-and-Depth-Prediction/blob/master/evaluate.py" target="_blank">`here`</a>.
 ### Intersection  over Union (IOU)
 This metric has been used to evaluate mask.
 The Intersection-Over-Union (IoU), also known as the Jaccard Index, is one of the most commonly used metrics in semantic segmentation and for good reason.
 The IoU is a very straightforward metric that's extremely effective.